riteshK8055/Understanding_React/BaatCheet/client/README.md

 performance significantly.
 • This chat website currently operates without a backend, yet the React code is structured to seamlessly integrate Backend functionality in the future.
-Presently, it utilizes props and Dummy data to illustrate the envisioned user experience..
+Presently, it utilizes props and Dummy data to illustrate the envisioned user experience.
-• The application includes an admin dashboard tracking user count, group chat activity, and message volume over time.
-Additionally, it facilitates file transfer for various media types , including music, videos, and documents
+**The application includes an admin dashboard tracking user count group chat activity, and message volume over time Additionally, it facilitates file transfer for various media types , including music, videos, and documents**

 ## Getting Started